wp-plugins/powr-banner-slider/readme.txt

 Beautiful sliding banners for images and video.

 == Description ==
-Beautiful sliding banners for images and video.
+[youtube http://www.youtube.com/watch?v=7XT9yL4EHyU]<br> Beautiful sliding banners for images and video.
 <br>
 <br>
 POWr Banner Slider is a free cloud-based plugin you can edit in your live web page.
 Create a POWr account to access the entire <a href='https://www.powr.io/plugins'>plugin library</a>.